sefunmi4/qpp-lang/docs/00-overview.md

 - Referencing last-known bugs or discussion threads inside the MD files
 - Keeping these files updated as implementation evolves

-This makes Q++ easier to maintain and evolve — and much easier to onboard into.
+This makes Q++ easier to maintain and evolve, and much easier to onboard into.

 ---